 Dr. Cohen’s primary research interest is in the field of health psychology with an emphasis on addictive behaviors.
 More specifically, his research program systematically explores behavioral, cognitive, and physiological mechanisms that may contribute to nicotine use and dependence.
 As part of his programmatic research effort, he is interested in identifying healthy alternative behaviors that may aid nicotine dependent individuals in their cessation efforts.
 Dr. Cohen, along with his students and colleagues, have also investigated relevant individual differences that may help to maintain tobacco use, including personality traits, emotional regulation, and affective states such as depression and anxiety.

 Laura J. Dixon, Ph.D.
-University of Wyoming – Assistant Professor
+University of Wyoming – Associate Professor

 Dr. Dixon’s research interests focus on the development, maintenance, and treatment of anxiety disorders and related health conditions in children and adults.
 Research activities emphasize: (1) the use of experimental psychopathology approaches to study transdiagnostic mechanisms underlying anxiety pathology; (2) the systematic identification and evaluation of anxiety and emotional vulnerability factors (e.g., anxiety sensitivity) that may exacerbate health conditions, such as dermatological disorders, in children and adults; and (3) the development, evaluation, and dissemination of brief, targeted anxiety interventions to optimize treatment outcomes and increase access to care.

 Carey Bernini Dowling, Ph.D.
 Stony Brook University (SUNY) – Instructional Associate Professor